yteke42/patika-academy/readme.md

 Some of the topics you might find here include:

-- Algorithms & Data Structures (e.g., Insertion Sort, Selection Sort)
+- Algorithms & Data Structures
 - Web development basics
 - Java, Python, and C# practice
 - Object-Oriented Programming